 Commenting on a Planning Application

-If you are a member of the public, you will be able to see existing planning applications on our Public Access website but there will be no ability for you to comment via the website.
+If you are a member of the public, you can see existing planning applications on our Public Access website (correct as of 31 July 2025) but there is currently no ability for you to comment via the website.

 If you wish to comment on an application, you may email us at planning.development@havant.gov.uk – clearly specifying the application reference and address and giving your name and contact details.
-Your comments will be passed to the case officer in the first instance, and will additionally be held in a queue and uploaded to the public record on our website once the new system is online - this is expected to be no later than 27 August 2025.
+Your comments will be passed to the case officer in the first instance, and will additionally be held in a queue and uploaded to the public record on our website once the new system is online - this is expected to be in the week commencing 25 August 2025.

 We will also accept written comments posted or handed into the Council offices which will be treated in the same manner.